danieljentsch/helos/README.md

 used under the terms of the GPL v3.

 Of course, when you fork this repo, you cannot inherit this privilege, since you are not the sole author of its content.
-So please adopt the above text accordingly.
+So please adapt the above text accordingly.

 I choose this policy to have the freedom to add software quickly without legally or morally committing to publishing all its future versions under any specific terms.